dgraph-io/dgraph-docs/content/graphql/queries/and-or-not.md

 } ) { ... }
 ```

 The `and` and `or` filter both accept a list of filters.
 Per the GraphQL specification, non-list filters are coerced into a list.
-This provides backwards compatibility while allowing for more complex filters.
+This provides backwards-compatibility while allowing for more complex filters.

-Example: Query for posts that have `GraphQL` in the title but that lack the `GraphQL` tag, or that have `Dgraph` in the title but lack the `Dgraph` tag.
+Example: _"Query for posts that have `GraphQL` in the title but that lack the `GraphQL` tag, or that have `Dgraph` in the title but lack the `Dgraph` tag"_

 ```graphql
 queryPost(filter: {